 Choosing to study medicine

 When did you decide to apply to medical school?
-2016, so a couple of years before I applied
+Before I completed my first degree.

 How did you choose which universities to apply to?